Trump continues to back Brett Kavanaugh after fresh allegations emerge

 The controversy deepened following the article’s publication after the New York Times updated its online version of the article with an editor’s note.
 It stated that the article had not included information contained in the book that the female student at the heart of the new allegation declined to be interviewed and that her friends said that she did not recall the incident.

-Republicans - and US president Donald Trump - seized on the clarification as evidence of bias against Mr Kavanaugh.
-Mr Trump urged him to sue.
-“The one who is actually being assaulted is Justice Kavanaugh - Assaulted by lies and Fake News!”, he raged on twitter, accusing the “LameStream Media” of working with their partner, the “Dems” (democrats).
-By Monday night he was tweeting furiously from Air Force One on his way to a campaign event in New Mexico that “everybody at the New York Times involved in thr Kavanaugh SMEAR story” should resign.
+Republicans – and Trump – seized on the clarification as evidence of bias against Kavanaugh.
+Trump urged him to sue.
+“The one who is actually being assaulted is Justice Kavanaugh - Assaulted by lies and Fake News!”, he raged on Twitter, accusing the “LameStream Media” of working with their partner, the “Dems” (Democrats).
+By Monday night he was tweeting furiously from Air Force One on his way to a campaign event in New Mexico that “everybody at the New York Times involved in the Kavanaugh SMEAR story” should resign.

-That the classmate who claimed he witnessed the previously unreported incident is a well-known Washington DC lawyer called Max Stier, a Trump critic who has some links to the Clintons, has further incensed Mr Trump’s supporters.
+That the classmate who claimed he witnessed the previously unreported incident is a well-known Washington DC lawyer called Max Stier, a Trump critic who has some links to the Clintons, has further incensed Trump supporters.

 Democrats have hit back, claiming that by focusing on the newspaper’s clarification Republicans are trying to divert attention from the substance of the fresh claims.

-The new information contained in the book makes uncomfortable reading for Mr Kavanaugh defenders.
+The new information contained in the book makes for uncomfortable reading for Kavanaugh’s defenders.

 Corroborating evidence

-In its interview with Ms Ramirez the book claims that her legal team gave the FBI a list of at least 25 individuals who have had corroborating evidence about her allegation.
+In its interview with Ramirez, the book claims that her legal team gave the FBI a list of at least 25 individuals who have had corroborating evidence about her allegation.
 The FBI did not interview any of those people, some of whom unsuccessfully tried to contact the bureau themselves.

 Further, it emerged on Monday that Democratic senator Chris Coons knew about the Stier allegations and wrote to the FBI last autumn urging the agency to examine the matter, but that this was not followed up.

-Democrats are now calling the original investigation a whitewash (The Department of Justice instructed the FBI to undertake a supplemental background check on Mr Kavanaugh at the time of the Blasey Ford controversy)
+Democrats are now calling the original investigation a whitewash (the department of justice instructed the FBI to undertake a supplemental background check on Kavanaugh at the time of the Blasey Ford controversy)

 Many have called for impeachment proceedings to begin.
 However, this seems unlikely, given that Republicans control the Senate.
-Further, Jerry Nadler, the Democrat in charge of the House Judiciary Committee also signalled his lack of interest in pursuing the matter, pointing out that the committee was busy trying to secure information relating to Mr Trump, which could lead to impeachment proceedings against the US president.
+Further, Jerry Nadler, the Democrat in charge of the House judiciary committee also signalled his lack of interest in pursuing the matter, pointing out that the committee was busy trying to secure information relating to Trump, which could lead to impeachment proceedings against the president.

+Other Democrats are wary of returning to an issue that some believe ultimately benefited Republicans in last year’s midterm elections.
+Indeed, Trump’s flurry of tweets on the matter may suggest that the president eyes an electoral opportunity, as he reignites the Kavanaugh controversy to motivate his supporters.